What Can Victims Do During A Breach Of Personal Protection Order?

 Are you in need of legal advice and protection?
 Our team of professional family and divorce lawyers in Singapore here at Tembusu Law can help.
 We understand that such cases take a mental and emotional toll on those involved, particularly the victims.

-As Singapore’s leading Family Law firm, we assist our clients in the fight for justice.
+As the leading Family Law firm in Singapore, we assist our clients in the fight for justice.
 We walk them through every step of the process and make sure they get their fair share.
 We handle Personal Protection Orders, family violence, and other cases covered under the Singapore family justice system.

-Frequently Asked Questions About Breach Of Protection Orders In Singapore
+Frequently Asked Questions About Breach Of PPO In Singapore

 Is PPO Considered A Criminal Record?

 Yes.
-According to section 65 of the Women’s Charter, the guilty party must pay fines and/or be sentenced to jail time.
+According to section 65 of the Women’s Charter, the guilty party is liable to pay fines and/or be sentenced to jail time.

 Can A PPO Be Withdrawn?

-If an applicant has previously filed a PPO but chooses to withdraw it, they must first receive permission from the Court.
+If an applicant has previously filed a PPO but chooses to withdraw it, they must first receive permission from the Court before doing so.

 What Is Considered Harassment In Singapore?

-According to section 3 of POHA, an individual “… who threatens, abuses, or insults (whether by behaviour, words or other forms of communication) to cause and did cause another person harassment, alarm or distress, will be guilty of an offence”, has committed harassment.
+According to section 3 of POHA, an individual “… who threatens, abuses, or insults (whether by behaviour, words or other forms of communication) with the intention to cause and did cause another person harassment, alarm or distress, will be guilty of an offence”, has committed harassment.

 Who Can Issue A PPO?